manu-xmint/devin-test/doc/doc1.md

-# crossmint API integration guide
+# Crossmint API Integration Guide

-last updated: yesterday

 ## Introduction

-We're excited to tell you about our amazing new API!
-Crossmint's API can process payments and help facilitate your payment transactions.
-Please use this guide to setup your integration.
+Crossmint's battle-tested infrastructure can help you increase your sales up to 50%, for free, in 10 minutes of integration time.
+This guide covers the essential steps to integrate with Crossmint's API.

-### prerequisites
+### Prerequisites

-You'll need:
+You need:
-- An api key (get it from our dashboard).
+- An API key from the Crossmint dashboard
-- Basic knowledge of Javascript or python
+- Basic knowledge of JavaScript or Python
-- 5 minutes of your time!
+- Five minutes of your time

 ## Getting Started

-First, we need to setup the SDK.
-It's super easy - just follow these steps:
+First, set up the SDK by following these steps:

 1. Install the package
-2. Configure your API key.
+2. Configure your API key
-3. Start processing payments!
+3. Start accepting NFT purchases

-### installation
+### Installation

-For node.js:
+For Node.js:
 ```bash
 npm install @crossmint/sdk
 ```